5 Things That Cause Vaginal Itching

 4. Sexually transmitted diseases

 Don’t panic!
-In rare cases, vaginal itching is caused by the presence of an STD.
+The presence of an STD is not among the most common things that cause vaginal itching.
+It only happens in rare cases.
 Most of the time these diseases have no symptoms in the early stages, and usually manifest with pain or unusual discharge instead of itching.

-However, in certain cases some STDs can cause itching as a first symptom.
+However, in certain cases, some STDs can cause vaginal itching as a first symptom.

-If you experience this uncomfortable sensation accompanied by red, itchy bumps in the region, it’s likely to be herpes, one of the most common and widespread STDs today.
+If you experience this uncomfortable sensation accompanied by red, itchy bumps in the region, it’s likely to be herpes since it’s one of the most common and widespread STDs today.
 It rarely has serious consequences, but it’s important to treat it so it doesn’t become chronic.

 For example, when psoriasis affects the vulva, a low strength topical corticosteroid combined with a moisturizer can help immensely.